devleague/dont-string-me-along/README.md

 # Don't String Me Along

-Don't String Me Along
+Don't String Me Along is a coding challenge that is sometimes great and sometimes makes you wish you never met.

 ## Description

-In this exercise you must will solve a number of challenges for dealing with strings in various ways.
+In this exercise you must will solve a number of challenges for dealing with manipulating and searching strings in various ways.

 ## Objectives